linkerd/linkerd2/doc/proxy-metrics.md

 A counter of the number of requests the proxy has received.
 This is incremented when the request stream begins.

-### `request_duration_ms`

-A histogram of the duration of a request.
-This is measured from when the request headers are received to when the request stream has completed.

 ### `response_total`

 A counter of the number of responses the proxy has received.
 This is incremented when the response stream ends.

-### `response_duration_ms`

-A histogram of the duration of a response.
-This is measured from when the response headers are received to when the response stream has completed.

 ### `response_latency_ms`